 What was your last meal?
 Was it complete and balanced?

 In fact I have never ever met anyone that achieves a perfectly balanced meal 365 days a year 2/3/4 meals a day.
 If you do have a perfect recipe then it becomes imperfect as feeding this alone wouldn’t give variety

 Balancing over time can be week, 0r a month

 Fresh feeding guidelines key points

 • Balance over time – one meal could have more bone content, another more meat or organ.
 The approximate ratio to aim for overall is:

 • Meats are high in phosphorus, bones are high in calcium.
-When meat is fed with 10% bone you have the exact ratios of calcium to phosphorus required by a dog.
-Whole prey, fish, eggs and tripe have a balanced ratio.
+Ideal ratio is 1:1, that means that when you feed 10% bone its usually spot on.
+Whole prey, whole fish, whole eggs and tripe have a balanced ratio.

-• If feeding pork or salmon, be certain to freeze the meat for two weeks before feeding to reduce the small risk of parasites.
+• If feeding pork or fish, be certain to freeze the meat for two weeks before feeding to reduce the small risk of parasites.

 • NEVER feed cooked bones of any type as when bones are cooked they become harder and are dangerous for the dog as they can splinter and pierce the stomach or intestines.
 Raw bones are soft enough to bend and digest easily.

 • Feel free to feed ‘weird and icky things’ such as chicken feet, beef trachea, tails, lung, kidney, testicles and pizzles (penis).
 Beef trachea, trim, chicken and turkey feet are loaded in natural chondroitin and glucosamine which help to build healthy joints.